fjsj/retry_on_exceptions/README.md

 # retry\_on\_exception decorator
 Decorator for retrying a function N times when one of the specified exceptions is raised.
-Specially useful for functions that throws errors sporadically, like ones which use external resources as web APIs, databases, etc.
+Specially useful for functions that throws errors sporadically, like ones that depends on external resources as web APIs, databases, etc.

 Usage: